Acquisition of archival records

 The appraisal process comprises a number of types of analysis to gather information for assessing the archival value of the records and to make the appraisal decisions, including compiling information about records, assessing the value of the records, determining the feasibility of preserving records and making the appraisal decisions.

-GRS developed its appraisal guidelines based on the best practice and experience of overseas jurisdictions and international standards to assist the Archivists to assess records holistically, select records based on consistent and systematic yardsticks, and ultimately reach informed and justifiable appraisal decisions.
+GRS developed its appraisal guidelines based on the best practice and experience of the Mainland and overseas jurisdictions and international standards to assist the Archivists to assess records holistically, select records based on consistent and systematic yardsticks, and ultimately reach informed and justifiable appraisal decisions.

 Following these guidelines, the Archivist conducts function and content analyses to appraise the archival values of records.
 These will be based on a record's primary value for B/Ds' core functions and secondary value to the wider community as a resource for historical research.
 Information about the records creating agency, its administrative history, mandate, organisational structure and functions; business procedures and workflows documenting business processes; and file classification scheme, file lists and metadata schema, etc. would also be considered in the assessment.